 Responsiveness is an indication of how quickly the memory foam returns to its original shape in response to pressure.

-Traditional memory foams are very sensitive to temperature in which they conform and soften when exposed to body warmth, resulting in slower response rates.
+Traditional memory foams are very sensitive to temperature.
+This means that they conform and soften when exposed to body warmth, resulting in slower response rates.

 Gel-infused and plant-based memory foams are designed to be less sensitive to temperature, which leads to faster response rates.

-Many sleepers consider slow responsiveness a negative trait, due to the sinking sensation and trapped feeling it provides so they opt for mattresses with faster response rates.
+Many sleepers consider slow responsiveness a negative trait, due to the sinking sensation and the feeling of being trapped it causes so they opt for mattresses with faster response rates.

-More responsive mattresses also require less effort when changing sleep positions as well as getting out of bed.
-Others, however, enjoy the softness and how perfectly it conforms to their body contours.
+More responsive mattresses also require less effort when changing sleep positions and getting out of bed.
+Some people, however, enjoy the softness of slow-responsive mattresses and how perfectly they conform to their bodies.